Begin Again Part 3: 'I'd Been A Trainer For 10 Years And I Was Lost'

 My big moment of realisation

 I remember the first time I even tried to get out of bed, and I made a joke to Tobi.
-I said: “This is what it feels when you have no core muscles.”
+I said: “This is what it feels like when you have no core muscles.”

 Then something clicked, and I thought: “Doesn't my BBG program in the first week have straight-leg sit-ups?”